galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 ---

-> ### {% icon tip %} This training material is specifically for Galaxy users who write command line scripts in their work.
+> ### {% icon warning %} This training material is specifically for Galaxy users who write command line scripts in their work.
 >
 > * This tutorial is designed for informaticians and researchers working in Galaxy, who routinely develop their own analysis scripts using bash, Python, Perl, Rscript or something similar.
 > * It shows a quick way to bridge the gap between developing command line scripts and installing real tools in Galaxy.
-> * Readers who *do not routinely use common scripting languages* in their work will not have any use for the ToolFactory.
+> * Galaxy users who *routinely use common scripting languages* in their work may find the ToolFactory useful, particulary if they are new to Galaxy from other scientific disciplines and not yet familiar with manual tool development processes.
-> * It is particularly useful for those new to Galaxy who have scripting skills developed in other scientific fields.
-> * Although the ToolFactory is a Galaxy tool, used through the Galaxy interface, bash and other command line scripting skills are needed to prepare the code that generated tools run.
+> * The ToolFactory is a Galaxy tool controlled through the usual Galaxy tool interface.
+However, bash or other command line scripting skills are needed to prepare the code for the ToolFactory to wrap in the generated tool.
 > * No explicit instruction about scripting is offered in this training.
 It is assumed that the reader is capable.
 > * Readers will need to test and explore to find ways to use the ToolFactory for their work.
 > * This tutorial is introductory.
 It offers broad guidance on a tool.
 It is up to the user to adapt it to their own work.
 > * Experienced galaxy tool developers already have specialised tools and training to suit their needs so may not gain much from this material.
-{: .tip }
+{: .warning }